cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 ### Excercise

-Now let's see if you can do the same process for `CustomerShow`.
+Now let's see if you can do the same process for `CustomerDetails`.
 You will need to:

-1. Use Webgen to create a new component with the name `CustomerShow` in the Customers section, choose `function`
+1. Use Webgen to create a new component with the name `CustomerDetails` in the Customers section, choose `function`
 1. Add another Route to the Customers section of `/show` and point it to this new component
 1. Consult the mock up for what Polaris components you will need and render them in your new component
 1. Take a break